 Where is the best view of Glenfinnan Viaduct?

 The best view of the Glenfinnan Viaduct is from the Glenfinnan Viaduct viewpoint on a short walking trail.

 This is located around a 20-30 minute walk (depending on your speed) from the Glenfinnan Monument on the main road.
 This is by far the best way to see the Hogwarts Express make it’s way over the bridge!

 Plus you get some fantastic photo opportunities from this location too.

 At the viewpoint, there are some makeshift benches in the hillside, but most people stand or sit on the grass if it’s dry.

-How to find to the Glenfinnan Viaduct viewpoint, step by step instructions
+How to find Glenfinnan Viaduct viewpoint, step by step instructions

 A walk over to the Glenfinnan Viaduct viewpoint is quite simple, but it is really easy to get lost on the way to the viewpoint too and take the wrong path.

 So, I’m going to give easy, step by step instructions on how to find it!

 1. Where to park for the Glenfinnan Viaduct viewpoint?
 The National Trust Glenfinnan visitor centre